johnewart/ec2-batch-gpu-cloudformation/README.md

 6. Signals to the `AMICreate` wait condition when it's done (which, in turn invokes Lambda to create the AMI)

+7. Outputs the new AMI ID for use in the `batch-environment.yaml` template

 #### Batch Environment